MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/adoption-intro/subscription.md

 ## Overview

 An Azure subscription is an agreement with Microsoft that provides access to Microsoft's Platform-as-a-Service (PaaS) and Infrastructure-as-a-Service (IaaS) capabilities.
-Subscriptions grant users access to available Azure services and to the Azure management portal.
-Subscriptions are the first thing a user establishes when starting to use Azure.
+Subscriptions grant users access to available Azure services and to the [Azure management portal][azure-portal].
+Subscriptions are the first thing a user establishes when adopting Azure.

 Subscriptions provide a logical boundary of scale, administration, and billing for users who are consuming Azure services.
 Subscriptions help you organize access to cloud service resources, and also help you control how resource usage is reported, billed, and paid for.
 A subscription is a top-level billing unit, and each subscription can have a different billing and payment setup, so you can have different subscription offers as needed by department, project, regional office, and so on.
 Every Azure resource belongs to an Azure subscription.